 Just months after President Joe Biden axed the Keystone XL project, the future of another pipeline transporting Canadian oil is hanging in the balance.
-Now it is the possible shutdown of Line 5 dominating media headlines, a pipeline which has delivered light oils and natural gas liquids (NGLs) that have heated homes and businesses, powered industry and fuelled vehicles in parts of the U.S. and Eastern Canada for more than 65 years.
+Now it is the possible shutdown of Line 5 dominating media headlines, a pipeline that has delivered light oils and natural gas liquids (NGLs) that have heated homes and businesses, powered industry and fuelled vehicles in parts of the U.S. and Eastern Canada for more than 65 years.

 The impacts of shutting down Line 5 would be harmful to not only millions of people on both sides of the border, but the global environment as well.
 How so, you might ask?
 Here’s what you need to know about Enbridge’s Line 5 pipeline and why shutting it down just doesn’t make any sense.

 Line 5 is a pipeline that transports more than 500,000 barrels of light crude oils and NGLs per day from Western Canada to refineries in the U.S. and eastern provinces.
 Built in 1953, the 1,038-kilometre-long pipeline begins in Wisconsin and spans across the upper and lower peninsulas of Michigan where it crosses the Strait of Mackinac and eventually into Canada before terminating in Sarnia, a major refining hub in southwestern Ontario.

 Line 5 is a critical supply line for 8 refineries in 3 U.S. states and 2 Canadian provinces, accounting for approximately 42 per cent of the 1.3 million barrels of oil a day refined by these facilities.
 More recently, Enbridge has confirmed that a Line 5 shutdown would compromise the supply of crude oil to 10 refineries in the region to varying degrees.